 You can find an alternative and use your savings to put towards debt, invest it for retirement, or it can be used to pursue your passions.
 Putting your money towards these things can cause less stress, and that’s something we all need to reduce.

-Or, if you really want to change your life, what if you got rid of TV altogether?
+Or, if you really want to change your life, what if you got rid of TV and cable streaming services altogether?

 You can spend more time outside, visit more with friends and family, get more sleep at night, and live healthier both mind and body.